 According to the apocryphal writings of Enoch, Phanuel is a divine archangel.
 The Good Lord commissioned him to be righteous in watching over the care.
 And the hope of potential heirs to eternal life in the Kingdom of Heaven.
 Phanuel’s vibrant color is blue.
 And in appearance, he looks like an angel of light that you can hardly look at because of his brilliance.
 The work of Phanuel’s glittering eyes watching the throne of God.
 As well as his duties to unbelievers.

 In the Book of Enoch, four extraordinary angels appear Michael, Raphael, Gabriel, and Uriel.
-In 1 Enoch 40:9 it is described the function of each of them:
+In 1 Enoch 40:9, it is described the function of each of them is:

 - Michael, the merciful and long-suffering angel.